Alex Bregman: Boston Red Sox (2025)

 On February 15, 2025, Bregman signed a three-year, $120 million contract with the Boston Red Sox, including opt-out options after the 2025 and 2026 seasons.
-Rafael Devers, who had already held the full-time third base job for the Red Sox, said he would not accept a change in position; Bregman said he was willing to move to second base if necessary.
+Rafael Devers, who had already held the full-time third base job for the Red Sox, initially said he would not accept a change in position; Bregman said he was willing to move to second base if necessary.
 Bregman became the primary third baseman after Devers was moved to the role of designated hitter on March 26.

 Bregman made his Red Sox debut on March 27, 2025, against the Texas Rangers, going 0-for-4 in a 5–2 win.
 On March 28, Bregman singled to center field for his first hit as a Red Sox off Shawn Armstrong in the top of the sixth inning, going 1-for-4 in the game.
 On April 3, he hit his first home run as a Red Sox off Charlie Morton against the Baltimore Orioles, a two-run home run in the top of the first inning.
 In that same game, he produced his first multi-extra base hit game of the season by later adding two doubles as he went 3-for-5 and scored three RBI in an 8–4 win.
 Bregman was named AL Player of the Week on April 7 after hitting .407/.448/.815 with 5 doubles, two home runs with 10 RBIs.
 On April 15, 2025, Bregman went 5-for-5, two homers, a double, four RBIs against the Tampa Bay Rays in a Red Sox 7–4 win.
 That game was Bregman's first career five-hit game.
 Bregman recorded his 200th career home run on May 7, 2025, a solo home run in the bottom of the fourth inning of a 6–4 win over the Texas Rangers.